robertgallup/circuitpython-life/README.md

 For each generation, A census is taken for each cell by counting neighbors using offsets from the current cell (for an 8x8 grid the offsets are -11, -10, -9, -1, +1, 9, 10, 11).
 Once the cell census it complete, the next generation is calculated according to Life's rules.

-These scripts require using the following CircuitPython modules:
+These scripts require the following adafruit CircuitPython modules:

 **adafruit_bus_device**
-**ledmatrix.py**
 **adafruit_max7219**
 **adafruit_framebuf.mpy**

+And the following custom module ([https://github.com/robertgallup/circuitpython-ledmatrix]()):

+**ledmatrix.py**

 ## Hardware Connections